Fenwick & West

-Fenwick & West LLP is a law firm of more than 470 attorneys with offices in Silicon Valley, San Francisco, Seattle, New York City, Santa Monica, Washington, DC, Boston, and Shanghai.
+Fenwick & West LLP, now known as Fenwick, is a law firm of more than 500 attorneys with offices in Silicon Valley, San Francisco, Seattle, New York City, Santa Monica, Washington, DC, and Boston.
 The firm focuses on the technology and life sciences sectors, advising clients at all stages from startups to public companies.
-Fenwick has been embroiled in legal issues with the US law enforcement and multiple class action lawsuits due to their representation of FTX, for whom they allegedly created shell companies in order to launder money and skirt regulatory scrutiny.
+The firm's practice areas include capital markets, mergers and acquisitions, venture capital, patents, commercial litigation, and regulatory counseling.